 Prior to her work with CHRC, Ms. Dabros held executive positions with Health Canada (Canada’s Drug Strategy), the National Crime Prevention Centre (research, consultation and social policy development with federal, provincial and territorial governments, academia and NGOs) and the Privy Council Office.
 Ms. Dabros serves as a volunteer on the management committee of Arteast, a not-for-profit organization that promotes visual arts in Eastern Ontario.
 She has a Bachelor of Arts (Psychology) from Carleton University.

 Ms. Dabros joined the Board in January, 2017, and serves as Vice Chair of the Board.
 She also serves a Chair of the Nominations and Governance Committee, as well as a member of the Executive and Performance Management Committees.

 Deborah Dumoulin, BCom (Quebec)

 Deborah Dumoulin is a business leader and practicing Chartered Professional Accountant.
-Ms. Dumoulin brings over 18 years’ experience in audit and assurance at PricewaterhouseCoopers Canada, most recently as Partner, Audit and Assurance, at their Montreal office, leading a portfolio of public and private clients.
+Ms. Dumoulin brings over 20 years’ experience in corporate finance and advisory services.
 She has diverse industry experience in the financial services, technology, manufacturing and non-profit sectors, and in government.
-She brings significant expertise in accounting, financial reporting, and governance and risk management practices.
-Ms. Dumoulin is currently providing management consulting services to a Canadian bank.
+She brings significant expertise in strategic planning, financial reporting, treasury, financing, governance and risk management practices.
+Ms. Dumoulin is currently the Chief Financial Officer at mdf commerce inc.

 Ms. Dumoulin strongly believes in giving back to the community and is passionate about social issues.
-She is an active member of the Quebec Advisory Board for the Salvation Army and the Quebec Council for the Girl Guides of Canada.
+She is an active member of the Quebec Advisory Board for the Salvation Army and has served on multiple boards.
 She has presented at numerous professional conferences.
 She has led several women in leadership initiatives, co-chaired fundraising events and participated in volunteer activities aimed at empowering and connecting people to make a difference in their local communities.

 Ms. Dumoulin is a member of l’Ordre des comptables professionnels agréés du Québec and the Institute of Chartered Professional Accountants of Ontario.
 She holds a Bachelor of Commerce (Honours in Accounting) from the University of Ottawa.